Cart 0

 Sudden, major layoffs became an epidemic across the games industry.

 Ups and downs are to be expected in highly speculative business like games, but it shouldn’t be this bad.
-What we see here is largely the result of poor business decisions and, in many cases, laziness or greed.
+What we see here is largely the result of poor business decisions, bad investments, and the simple greed for short-term gains.

 The situation looked grim.
-Every open job position received hundreds or thousands of applications.
-Project financing became extremely rare, and the competitive landscape had increased significantly since I started.
+Reporters stated that every open job position received hundreds or thousands of applications, project financing suddenly became much harder to acquire, and the competitive landscape had increased significantly since I started.

 But hey, at least I could take solace in the fact that I built a studio where people genuinely enjoyed working.